BOARD OF DIRECTORS

 President - McKenzie Jones

 After growing up in the northeast, McKenzie has spent the past decade attempting to grow food in the desert southwest.
 As manager of the City of Flagstaff's food policy programs, McKenzie provides logistical guidance, policy support, and educational outreach for the City’s sustainable food system efforts.
 She draws on her background in environmental policy and non-profit development to engage City residents and employees in community sustainability efforts.
 McKenzie holds a Bachelor of Arts in Government and Law from Lafayette College and a Master of Arts in Sustainable Communities from Northern Arizona University.
+McKenzie also serves on the University of Arizona Coconino County Cooperative Extension Advisory Board.

 Vice President - Rosemary Logan